You might be a socialist and not even know it

 What, the Navy is a socialist organization?

 Remember, we’re using the colloquial definition of socialism.
-It doesn’t matter who you are, or where you come from, if you want to pursue a career in avionic electronics, the Navy will give you’ll give you all the training you need, and the leadership in your squadron will push you to advance yourself.
+It doesn’t matter who you are, or where you come from, if you want to pursue a career in avionic electronics, the Navy will give you all the training you need, and the leadership in your squadron will push you to advance yourself.
 Everybody gets the same chance.

 But we’re stuck with a system that hasn’t changed much for hundreds of years.
 There are people at the top of the economic ladder, and lots more at the bottom who don’t earn enough to get by.